-A: The easiest way to change your profile name is to run chocolate-setup.exe, navigate to the bottom of the menu and select Multiplayer Configuration.
-Alternatively, you can also edit chocolate-doom.cfg directly and change the player_name field.
+A: The easiest way to change your profile name is to run marshmallow-setup.exe, navigate to the bottom of the menu and select Multiplayer Configuration.
+Alternatively, you can also edit crispy-doom.cfg directly and change the player_name field.

-Q: Why doesn’t the setup program launch the game when I select Save Parameters and Launch DOOM?
+Q: Why doesn’t the setup program launch the game when I select Test Settings or Save Parameters and Launch DOOM?

-A: The setup program is designed to launch chocolate-doom.exe because setup has not yet been recompiled to be fully integrated with Marshmallow Doom.
+A: The setup program looks for crispy-doom.exe because this setup binary has not yet been recompiled to be fully integrated with Marshmallow Doom.
 Despite this, setup is still useful for changing display settings, controls, player name, and more.
-You will just have to launch marshmallow-doom.exe manually by either double-clicking it or using the command line.
+To exit the setup program, press the escape key and then select “Yes” at the prompt to save your new settings.

 Q: I have tried using the setup program before but my settings were not working.

-A: Previous download packages contained a setup program that saved a .cfg file of the wrong name, so the settings were not being loaded or used by the game.
+A: Certain previous versions contained a setup program that saved a .cfg file of the wrong name, so the settings were not being loaded or used by the game.
 This has been addressed as the current download package now includes a setup program that works properly with Marshmallow Doom.